 “You sent your henchman to do it.”

 “Urguz was a savage when I found him.
-My failure to entirely extirpate his impulses is a minor disappointment to me.
-In any case, I am not responsible for his excesses.”
+My failure to root out his impulses entirely is a small disappointment to me.
+In any case, I am not answerable for his excesses.”

 “And that body?”